realworldocaml/book/en/09-functors-draft.md

 ### Example: A service bundle

-This section describe the design of a library for bundling together multiple services, where a service is a piece of code that exports a query interface.
+This section describes the design of a library for bundling together multiple services, where a service is a piece of code that exports a query interface.
 A service bundle combines together multiple individual services under a single query interface that works by